gwcoffey/gwcoffey.com/hugo/content/booklist/2023-12-26-egg/index.md

 ---
+title: "Egg"
-title: "Egg: A Dozen Ovatures"
+subtitle: "A Dozen Ovatures"
 author: "Lizzie Stark"
+format: audio
 date: 2023-12-26
 summary: "I adore this kind of book.
 It's a sort of renaissance work of affection and obsession."
 icon: book